bradonomics/genesis-boilerplate/README.md

 If you're working with a designer there are also HTML samples so the designer will know what CSS classes to use and have an HTML template.

 You'll want to add a [screenshot.png file](http://codex.wordpress.org/Theme_Development#Screenshot) so something will show in the Wordpress Dashboard.
-You'll probably want to add an /images directory, and if you intend to use Javascript, a /js or /scripts directory.
+You'll probably want to add an /images directory.
 After this, zip the styles.css, funtions.php with these files and directories and upload the new theme to Wordpress.
 (If you don't have Genesis installed, this upload won't work.
 Check the documentation on [StudioPress.com](http://studiopress.com) for more info.)

 ## License

-[Skeleton](https://github.com/dhg/Skeleton/blob/master/LICENSE.md) and [Genesis Boilerplate](https://github.com/bradonomics/genesis-boilerplate/blob/master/LICENSE.md) are released under the open-source MIT license.
-The Genesis Framework itself is released under the [GPL-2.0+ License](http://www.gnu.org/licenses/gpl-2.0.html).
+[Skeleton](https://github.com/dhg/Skeleton/blob/master/LICENSE.md) is released under the open-source MIT license.
+The Genesis Framework itself and [Genesis Boilerplate](https://github.com/bradonomics/genesis-boilerplate/blob/master/LICENSE.md) are released under the [GPL-2.0+ License](http://www.gnu.org/licenses/gpl-2.0.html).

 ## Acknowledgments

 Skeleton was created by [Dave Gamache](https://twitter.com/dhg).
 Genesis was created by [Brian Gardner](https://twitter.com/bgardner).
+Genesis Boilerplate was created by [Brad West](http://bradonomics.com/).